 In LSIL, Ngozi, the daughter of the Nigerian ambassador Ojukwu, elopes with her ex-convict boyfriend, Femi.
 After someone spots her in a large suburb of Accra called Lapaz, Ojukwu appeals to Emma and her colleagues at the Sowah PI Agency to find her.
 Femi’s subsequent and surprising murder raises a crucial question: what’s the connection, if any, between Ngozi’s disappearance and Femi’s death?

+But like many cities that are impressive on the service (e.g. Florence, Italy), Benin City has a hidden, dark side.
+It's arguably Nigeria's ground zero for human and sex trafficking.
 As Emma investigates, she comes face to face with the brutality of sex work and sex trafficking, both locally and internationally.
 This is a tough case.
-It’s fair to say that this new adventure has been a challenge for both Emma and me!

 Now, on to Niger.
 Emma did not go to this country, but it has prominent scenes in the novel.
 The French government and the US Department of State state that one should not visit Niger except if absolutely necessary because of armed robberies, sectarian fighting, etc. This is an unfair and broad-brush characterization of Niger.
 Although there are skirmishes with extremists on the borders with Mali and Nigeria, it’s not as if the entire country is engulfed in war.
 It would be far more correct to say that in the US people shoot each other every day than it would be for Niger.
 There’s no one on the street with guns!
 People are kind and hospitable.

 Ghana was more familiar territory.
 Here I have two PI friends who guide me to the places featured in the novel.
 For example, the infamous Alligator “rest-house,” really a brothel